 After the hike almost all the hikers gathered for the potluck.
 We had the pleasure of two others who didn’t hike join in on that bit of fun.
 Outside and distanced was working for everyone to feel safe.
 UU potlucks always come together with very interesting, tasty food.
 Saturday was no exception!
 I think we were all reveling in the joy of being together in person albeit outside.
 The weather cooperated with no wind and plenty of sun until later in the afternoon when we had to call a close to the whole affair as the temperature started to drop.

 Our next hike is this coming Saturday, January 8.
 Julie Smart will be our leader.
-All the details are on the flyer.
 This is a hike the Outdoor Group has done many, many times.
 This favorite is a 6-mile loop that is easy on the ups and downs.
 The question you will want to ask yourself to know whether this hike is for you is can you walk 6 miles with only a short break or two.
 As usual, we will have the opportunity to gather after the hike for coffee.

 If you haven’t already found it, notice the link to the Outdoor Group calendar in the sidebar on the right.
 That is the place to go to see how the rest of the season lines up.

 We have a reservation at Sunset Crater National Monument for a spring campout May 20-22.
 Detailed information will be coming as we get closer to the date.
 Put it on your calendar to save the date!
 You will not want to miss this!